 Typically, your coverage will end after business operations resume.
 A standard BOP may offer 12 months of BI coverage.
 There is the option to purchase extended coverage beyond the standard coverage.
 If you opt to select extended business income coverage, you may receive further protection against lost income even after some of the operations are restored.

 How much BI coverage is enough?

 BI coverage is no place for guesswork.
-Unfortunately, according to the Chartered Institute of Loss Adjusters survey, 40 % of BI coverage declarations were deemed too low by about 45 percent.
 To ensure your limit will be adequate, you’ll need to accurately project revenue for the upcoming 12-month period.
 Next, you’ll need to assess how long it would take to replace all damaged property and resume operations in the event of a worst-case loss.
 From there, you can work with your insurance agent to select a business income limit of insurance.